renatoathaydes/sdkman-gradle-plugin/website/source/processed/index.md

 Because this plugin won't run `sdk` for you, you're expected to run it manually, or automate it in your CI.

+> For usage with GitHub Actions, see the [specific section](#using-sdkman-in-github-actions) about it.

 Example workflow:

 ```bash